Westminster Campaign's Report on Oesophageal Cancer and Barrett's Oesophagus

 Adobe Acrobat document [352.4 KB]

-Early Day Motion no 623
+Early Day Motion no 623 in 2015

-As at 7 January 2015, Early Day Motion no 623 has attracted 42 signatures from MPs:
+As at 7 January 2015, Early Day Motion no 623 attracted 42 signatures from MPs:

 That this House notes that the UK has the highest incidence of oesophageal adenocarcinoma in the world and that incidence is rising; further notes that there are over 8,000 people diagnosed with oesophageal cancer every year in the UK; acknowledges that the survival rate for oesophageal cancer is one of the worst of any cancer, with only 15 per cent survival after five years; further notes that diagnosis for the condition Barrett's oesophagus which can lead to oesophageal cancer is low and that public awareness of the significance of persistent heartburn as a risk factor is very low; welcomes the work of the Oesophageal Cancer Westminster Campaign, a campaign group of patient groups, clinical experts, industry and bereaved families; further welcomes the national Be Clear on Cancer campaign on oesophageal cancer; and calls for the Government and the Department of Health to regard the diagnosis and treatment of Barrett's oesophagus and oesophageal cancer as a national priority to save lives.